dribdat/docs/docs/deploy.md

 <a title="Deploy on Heroku" target="_blank" href="https://heroku.com/deploy?template=https://github.com/dribdat/dribdat"><img src="https://www.herokucdn.com/deploy/button.svg" width="25%"> <a title="Deploy with Vercel" href="https://vercel.com/new/clone?repository-url=https://github.com/dribdat/dribdat" target="_blank"><img src="https://vercel.com/button" width="25%"></a> <a title="Deploy with Akamai" target="_blank" href="https://cloud.linode.com/stackscripts/community?query=dribdat"><img src="https://assets.linode.com/akamai-logo.svg" width="25%"></a>

+See [Configuration](#Configuration) below for a list of variables you can set to customize your instance.

 ## With Ansible

 Use the [dribdat Ansible role](https://ansible.build/roles/dribdat/) for a straightforward production deployment using [Ansible](https://docs.ansible.com/).

+See [Configuration](#Configuration) below for a list of variables you can set to customize your instance.

 ## With Docker

-We have a (beta) Docker image available at https://hub.docker.com/r/loleg/dribdat
+Containerized Docker builds are available at https://hub.docker.com/r/dribdat/dribdat

 To deploy dribdat using a local [Docker](https://www.docker.com/) or [Podman](https://docs.podman.io/en/latest/index.html) build, use the included `docker-compose.yml` file as a starting point.
 This, by default, persists the PostgreSQL database outside the container, on the local filesystem in the `.db` folder.

 For a first-time setup, perform the initial migrations as follows:

 `docker-compose run --rm dribdat ./release.sh`